MUST MAKE APPOINTMENT!

-Most testing is done at low cost or is fee assessed.
+Most testing is done at low cost based on your ability to pay.
 Insurance may be needed to provide some testing.
 This is rare and usually relates to testing for herpes or hepatitis.

 Planned Parenthood Federation of America: Sexually Transmitted Infections

 Women should schedule their appointment when not menstruating.
 Men should not urinate for several hours before their testing.

 It is possible to have a sexually transmitted infection without having symptoms.
 Getting tested is a good idea if you are having sex.
 Testing for women is recommended at an annual gynecology examination.
 There are no specific guidelines for testing frequency in men.
 Testing should also be done if you have symptoms of concern or sexual practices that increase your risk of getting a sexually transmitted infection (STI).

 The best way to protect yourself against an STI is to not have sex.
 If you have sex, use a latex condom for all genital-to-genital contact.
 Barrier protection is also encouraged for oral sex.
 Having sex with one person, who has sex only with you, will help reduce the risk of getting an STI.